elabftw/elabftw/doc/_build/html/_sources/upgrade-to-docker.txt

 Another solution is to use the certificate you already have.

-* Change the value of ENABLE_LETSENCRYPT to true.
+* Change the value of ENABLE_LETSENCRYPT to true in `/etc/elabftw.yml`
 * Uncomment the line `#- /etc/letsencrypt:/ssl` (remove the leading #)
 * If your domain is `elabftw.example.com`, do this: